INTO-CPS-Association/mstlo/README.md

 Signal Temporal Logic (STL) [3] is a formalism for specifying properties of real-valued signals that evolve over time, providing a compact language to describe the desired behaviors of dynamic systems.
 STL evaluates properties over signals, which are defined as functions mapping a time domain (such as nonnegative real numbers, $\mathbb{R}_{\ge0}$) to a value domain.

-mstlo focuses on bounded STL, meaning all temporal operators are constrained by finite time intervals of the form $[a, b]$, where $0 \le a < t$.
+mstlo focuses on bounded STL, meaning all temporal operators are constrained by finite time intervals of the form $[a, b]$, where $0 \le a < b$.

 The core syntax of STL is built from a minimal set of primitive operators: